horrockp/orbs/README.md

     Subnets: Configured 1 public and 1 private subnet for the purposes of this exercise.

-    NAT Gateway: I used 1 NAT Gateway with a secondary IP for scalability.
+    NAT Gateway: Used 1 NAT Gateway with a secondary IP for scalability.

     Load Balancer: As we only have 1 public subnet, a Classic Load Balancer is used.
 (ALB and NLB require a minimum of 2 subnets).

-    Egress on the LB is open to the all for the purposes of this exercise.
+    LB Ingress is open to the all for the purposes of this exercise.
 However, for a production environment this should be either locked down to a known cidr range or be placed behind a firewall/WAF.

-    Ingress only allows port 80 for http traffic and 443 for session manger console access to the EC2 instance.
+    EC2 Ingress only allows port 80 for http traffic and 443 for session manger console access to the EC2 instance.
+For Egress, i've allowed all traffic out for installation of the docker and nginx packages.

+## Improvments

+   Running a tfsec scan hightlights some critical security risks.

+    - Prevent EC2 egress to 0.0.0./0.
+Locking this down should be a priority in non lab/sandbox environments.
+There are solutions available such as an S3 VPCEndpoint which allows you to download yum packages from AWS directly.
+This does not require internet access and    uses Private Link allowing you to lock down the cidr range.
+If this needs to be open, then a firewall should be used to restict external access.
+    - Encryption - EC2 EBC volumes should be encrypted to prevent loss of data.
+This comes with associated costs but is AWS standard best proactice.
+    - HTTP protocol should not be used where possiile and a TLS public certiciate should be used.
+This could have cost implications.

 ## License